dell/karavi-metrics-powerflex/docs/GETTING_STARTED_GUIDE.md

 The OpenTelemetry Collector is configured to require all communication happen using TLS.
 The deployment options listed below will require a signed certificate file and a signed certificate private key file.

 The metrics service requires the OpenTelemetry Collector so that metrics can be pushed and later consumed by a backend.
-The [Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-metrics-powerflex) takes care of deploying the OpenTelemetry Collector and securing communication between the metrics service and the OpenTelemetry Collector using TLS 1.2 via the user-provided certificate and key files.
+The [Karavi Observability Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-observability) takes care of deploying the OpenTelemetry Collector and securing communication between the metrics service and the OpenTelemetry Collector using TLS 1.2 via the user-provided certificate and key files.

 **Note**: Although the OpenTelemetry Collector can provide metrics for different backends, we currently only support Prometheus.